 Changing your diet

-A good start is to look at substituting some of the acid foods for the alkaline foods:
+A good start is to look at substituting some of the acid foods for alkaline foods:

-- Dairy milk – try rice milk or oat milk on cereal, BONSOY milk in tea and coffee – these are still acid but less so then dairy.
+- Dairy milk – try rice milk or oat milk on cereal, BONSOY milk in tea and coffee – these are still acid but less so than dairy.

-- Coffee – try a herbal tea or roasted dandelion coffee.
+- Coffee – try herbal tea or roasted dandelion coffee.